AriFordsham/GHCWiki/newcomers.md

 - Don't get scared.
 GHC is a big codebase, but it makes sense when you stare at it long enough!

+- Don't hesitate to ask questions.
+We have all been beginners at some point and understand that diving in to GHC can be a challenge.
+Asking questions will help you make better use of your hacking time.

-- Be forewarned that many pages on the GHC wiki are somewhat out-of-date.
+- Be forewarned that many pages on the GHC Wiki are somewhat out-of-date.
 Always check the last modification date.
-Email if you're not sure.
+Email `ghc-devs` if you're not sure.

 - You may want to look at these "how it went for me" blog posts.